CSRF Protection

 ---import CsrfTokenField from "accel-web/form/CsrfTokenField.astro";---

-component in your layout file to generate meta tags.
-Set the token from these meta tags in the X-CSRF-Token
+Use the CsrfMetaTags component in your layout file to generate meta tags.
+Set the token from these meta tags in the X-CSRF-Token request header.

 ---import { CsrfMetaTags } from "accel-web";---